razroo/angular-content/miscellaneous/constants/constants.md

 ###  Communicate to Maintainers

-If using a constant value, it signifies to future maintainers of your code, that this is a value which is immutable.
+If using a constant value, it signifies to future maintainers of your code that this is a value which is immutable.
 Further distinguishing intent of application/snippet of code.

 ###  Helps Secure Values